craftingcity/RollHighOrDie/Core RHoD/Selections Glossary/Ailment.md

 At the end of your turn, Naturally Resolve any stacks of 'Surprised' that you have.

 #### Burning
+While you are Burning, at the beginning of your turn, you take 1d4 Fire Damage for each stack of 'Burning' you have.

 #### Blinded
 #### Dazed
 #### Infected